The FiiO E10K Olympus 2 is a second-generation entry-level transportable micro USB powered DAC/Amp with a price of $75.99

 I know I have reviewed the FiiO E10 on this site before but I felt that since I really liked those when it came out that I should review the latest version as well.

-I don’t know what FiiO did to the first update to the E10 with the first Olympus model since I missed that one, but after listening to the latest version or the E10k, I can say that they have got themselves another winner.
+I don’t know what FiiO did to the first update to the E10 with the first Olympus model since I missed that one, but after listening to the latest version of the E10k, I can say that they have got themselves another winner.

-Just like the older model, setup was very easy and pain-free.
+Just like the older model, the setup was very easy and pain-free.
 Just plug it into any free USB port and it works automatically with files up to 24bits and 96khz sampling rates.
 No installation of drivers is needed.

-Like the old E10, the E10k Olympus 2 also comes with a bass boost and a gain switch as well as a line out jack and a coaxial digital pass through in case you want to convert the USB from the computer to a standard coaxial digital output.
+Like the old E10, the E10k Olympus 2 also comes with a bass boost and a gain switch as well as a line-out jack and a coaxial digital pass-through in case you want to convert the USB from the computer to a standard coaxial digital output.

-The build quality of the E10k seems about the same as the old version with only some changes in the looks due to the different placement of the bass boost and gain switches.
+The build quality of the E10k Olympus 2 seems about the same as the old version with only some changes in the looks due to the different placement of the bass boost and gain switches.

-The key component difference between the older E10 and the newer E10K lies in the switch from the older warmer and musical WM8740 chip to the newer cleaner and less noisy PCM-5102 DAC chip used by the likes of Arcam.
+The key component difference between the older E10 and the newer E10K Olympus 2 lies in the switch from the older warmer and musical WM8740 chip to the newer cleaner and less noisy PCM-5102 DAC chip used by the likes of Arcam.

 In general, FiiO has been quietly moving away from the WM8740 chip which was their stock chip and house sound for the first few years.
 The FiiO E18 and the X5 (also a switch to PCM) are two other examples where FiiO has ventured into new sounds and implementations and a sure sign of a company continually growing in confidence.